PLANNING, PARAGRAPHING, AND POLISHING: FINE-TUNING THE PERFECT ESSAY

 Once these stages have been completed the student is ready to organise their points into a logical order.

 There are a number of ways for students to organize their points in preparation for writing.
 They can use graphic organizers, post-it notes, or any number of available writing apps.
 The important thing for them to consider here is that their points should follow a logical progression.
-This progression of their argument will be expressed in the form body paragraphs that will inform the structure of their finished essay.
+This progression of their argument will be expressed in the form of body paragraphs that will inform the structure of their finished essay.

-The number of paragraphs contained in an essay will depend on a number of factors such as word limits, time limits, complexity of the question etc. Regardless of the essay’s length, students should ensure their essay follows the Rule of Three in that every essay they write contains an introduction, body paragraphs, and a conclusion.
+The number of paragraphs contained in an essay will depend on a number of factors such as word limits, time limits, the complexity of the question etc. Regardless of the essay’s length, students should ensure their essay follows the Rule of Three in that every essay they write contains an introduction, body paragraphs, and a conclusion.

-Generally speaking, essay paragraphs will focus in on one main idea that is usually expressed in a topic sentence that is followed by a series of supporting sentences that bolster that main idea.
+Generally speaking, essay paragraphs will focus on one main idea that is usually expressed in a topic sentence that is followed by a series of supporting sentences that bolster that main idea.
 The first and final sentences are of the most significance here with the first sentence of a paragraph making the point to the reader and the final sentence of the paragraph making the overall relevance to the essay’s argument crystal clear.

 Though students will most likely be familiar with the broad generic structure of essays, it is worth investing time to ensure they have a clear conception of how each part of the essay works, that is, of the exact nature of the task it performs.
 Let’s review: